Blog

 During times of societal change, students need counselors more—not less.

-Yet, too often counselors are reassigned to:
+Yet, too often counselors are reassigned away from direct student services and into roles such as:

 • Testing coordination